furkanunsalan/TravelMap/README.md

 ### Prerequisites

 - Node.js (v16 or later)
-- npm
+- NPM
-- Vercel CLI
+- Vercel CLI (Required for the backend to work properly.)

 ### Installation